-I've taught courses that explore issues in epistemology, metaphysics, philosophy of mind, and moral philosophy in the 17th and 18th century; on ethics; and on the contemporary literature in moral psychology; as well as those that introduce students to philosophy, to the university, and to critical thinking and writing.
-I've also supervised independent studies on topics in ethics, moral psychology, and philosophical method.
+I've taught courses that explore issues in epistemology, metaphysics, philosophy of mind, moral philosophy, and political philosophy in the 17th, 18th, and 19th centuries; on the contemporary literature in moral psychology; as well as those that introduce students to philosophy, to the university, and to critical thinking and writing.
+I've also supervised student projects on topics in early modern philosophy, ethics, moral psychology, philosophical method, and free will.

 - The Meaning of Life (syllabus) This course examines one version of the question of the meaning of life: what, if anything, makes a life meaningful?
 The question itself may be understood in different ways: Why is there a universe that contains life?
 What is the nature or purpose of human persons?
 What is the point of our existence?
 In this course, we begin by thinking about whether meaningfulness in life is entirely subjective.
 Then we will look at some possible sources of meaningfulness in life: one’s relation to God; community and relationships; work; and perfecting oneself.
 And then we turn to the relationship between meaning and death.

 Modern Philosophy (syllabus) The 17th and 18th centuries were a significant period in the development of philosophical thought in Europe — in fact, many of the questions philosophers grapple with today were formulated in a distinctively “modern” way during this time.
 In this course, we focus our attention on three questions: What can we know?
 What is the fundamental nature of reality?
 And what are we like?
 We will see the answers a wide range of thinkers throughout the period proposed to these questions and explore the connections between them.